Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Context modes

 Two context modes are available when previewing content: edit and preview.
-The context mode is determined by the ctx query parameter in the preview URL.
+The context mode is determined by the preview URL format you have defined.
+By default, this is available in the query parameter ctx.
 You should only render data-epi-edit and data-epi-block-id attributes when the context mode is edit.
 This prevents overlays from affecting the user experience during normal content preview.
 This lets editors preview the content without the property overlays blocking the view.
 See Visual Builder.

-Subscribe to events emitted by the communication script to ensure real-time updates of your application's view when content is changed by an editor in CMS (SaaS).
+Subscribe to events emitted by the communication script to ensure real-time updates of your application's view when an editor changes content in CMS (SaaS).
 These events contain an updated preview URL and a preview token that you should use to update your application's view with the latest content version from Optimizely Graph.

-The optimizely:cms:contentSaved event that indicates that the changes to the content being authored were saved, indexed by Optimizely Graph, and can be fetched.
+The optimizely:cms:contentSaved event indicates that the changes to the edited content are saved, Optimizely Graph has indexed them, and you can fetch them.
 Now the view application can refetch or rerender the data and see the changes.

 window.addEventListener('optimizely:cms:contentSaved', (event) => {